Corporate Event Lighting at The Museum of Flight | LightSmiths

 If you are producing a corporate party, gala, fundraiser, or private event at The Museum of Flight, LightSmiths can build a lighting and AV plan that fits the room, the brand, and the guest experience from arrival through teardown.

-Schedule a ConsultationLightSmiths is based in Shoreline and serves Seattle and Western Washington.
+Schedule a ConsultationLightSmiths is based in Shoreline and serves Seattle and surrounding areas.

 Common Lighting Layouts at The Museum of Flight